joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-1.md

 $ npm install express-generator -g
 ```

-Once installed, we are going to create a basic express app with one caveat, I will be using SASS as my styling language.
+Once installed, we are going to create a basic express app.
 To generate this express app, we run the following command:

 ```
-$ express -c compass jobs.nodedc.com
+$ express jobs.nodedc.com

    create : jobs.nodedc.com
    create : jobs.nodedc.com/package.json